MicrosoftDocs/bot-docs/articles/nodejs/bot-builder-nodejs-dialog-prompt.md

 ---
 # Prompt users for input

-A common pattern is for a bot to ask the user a sequence of questions before performing some action.
 The SDK provides a set of built-in prompts to simplify collecting input from a user.

-You can then use a feature called a [waterfall](bot-builder-nodejs-dialog-waterfall.md) to define the sequence in which to prompt the user.
+> [!NOTE] A *prompt* is best used when the bot is going to perform an action in direct response to the input: Stop, Repeat, Delete.
+> To ask the user a *series* of questions, create a [waterfall](bot-builder-nodejs-dialog-waterfall.md).

 ## Prompt results

-Since built-in prompts are implemented as a dialog, they’ll return the user's response through a call to [session.endDialogWithresult()][EndDialogWithResult].
-Any type of dialog message handler can receive the result of a prompt, but waterfalls tend to be the simplest way to handle a prompt result.
+Built-in prompts are implemented as dialogs.
+They return the user's response by calling [session.endDialogWithresult()][EndDialogWithResult].
+Any type of dialog message handler can receive the result of a promp.

 Prompts return an [IPromptResult][IPromptResult] to the caller.
 The user's response will be contained in the [results.response][Result_Response] field and may be null.
 The exact reason can be determined by examining the [ResumeReason][ResumeReason] returned in [result.resumed][Result_Resumed], but the most common reasons for a null response are:
 * The user cancelled an action by saying something like ‘cancel’ or ‘nevermind’
-* The user failed to enter a properly formatted response
+* The user entered an improperly formatted response

 ## Prompt types
-The Bot Builder SDK for Node.js includes the following built-in prompts that you can use to collect input from a user.
+The Bot Builder SDK for Node.js includes the following built-in prompts:

 |**Prompt Type**     | **Description**
 | -------------------| ---------------------------------------------